Get free weekly resources from us!

 To determine if a classroom is too teacher-centered, bring a ball of yarn to class.
 (Tell kids you’re doing an experiment.)
 Every time anyone says anything related to the lesson content (don’t count kids’ unrelated comments), hold onto one end of the string and toss the ball to that person.
 That person holds onto one end of the string and tosses the ball to the next person who says something.

-At the end of class, if you don’t have a tangled web that goes all over the room—rather than from teacher to student to teacher—that class is too teacher-centered.
-Encourage the children’s ministry teacher to ask questions and get kids to discuss their answers before they tell the teacher.
+At the end of class, you’ll want to have a tangled web that goes all over the room—rather than from teacher to student to teacher.
+The latter is a sign of too much teacher talk.
+Encourage the children’s ministry teacher to ask questions and get kids to discuss their answers in pairs before they tell the teacher.
 Even better, have kids debate or defend differing answers.
 When a child answers a question, ask the others to comment on the answer—”What do the rest of you think about what Kelly has said?”
-Get kids talking to each other instead of to the teacher.
+Get kids talking to each other instead of only with the teacher.

 Mistake #3.
 Teachers Use Inadequate Transitions